Get insider tips on the best places to visit and must-do activities from park ranger Ryan Hamood.

 Ngarkat is not just a destination, it’s a journey.
 You will need more than a day to explore this park.

 With more than 6 spectacular lookouts and 10 walking trails, the park has so much to see that you may need to stay a night and camp in one of the many campsites.

 This way you’ll be fully immersed in your surroundings and will have the opportunity to explore so much that this magnificent park has to offer.

 Park of the Month

-Throughout May, Murraylands parks are being celebrated as National Parks and Wildlife Service South Australia’s Park of the Month.
-Join rangers on a guided 4WD tag-a-long tour, a Nature Journaling in Colour workshop or an Introduction to bird watching session.
+Throughout August, Murraylands parks are being celebrated as National Parks and Wildlife Service South Australia’s Park of the Month.
 Check the website for all the details.

 Looking for other parks to try four-wheel driving?
 Here are6 national parks for four-wheel driving in South Australia.